 How to spell coffee in Spanish

-Coffee is spelled the same ways as we spell cafe – another word for coffee shop: c-a-f-é
+Coffee is spelled the same ways as we spell cafe – another word for a coffee shop: c-a-f-é

 But as you have probably noticed, the Spanish word café has an accent over the “e”.
 This accent (é) is called an acute accent.
 It is used to indicate word stress, that is, which syllable to emphasize when speaking.
 Here’s more about Spanish accent marks.